mykelalvis/Lynker-ioos-KB/KB/Release Engineering/lifecycle.md

     invalid[Exists but is not valid or valuable] -- work --> possible[Possibly valuable] -- gatekeeping -->
     valuable[Valuable] -- release -->
-    versioned[Versioned with an identifier] -- more work -->
+    identified[Identified, probably with a version] -- more work -->
     changed{Keep changes?}
     changed -->|Keep| possible;
     destroy[Destroy, retaining releases]